 “Now, I know you love Christine,” Randy said, “but maybe sometimes you get a little curious as to what you’re missing out on.”

-Jason shook his head as he tried to remain upset, then finally relented and laughed along with Randy as he started the car.
+Jason tried to remain upset, then finally relented and laughed along with Randy as he turned the ignition and started his car.

 “Hey, what are you guys talking about?”
 Brian asked.